thekuwayama/svcb_rr_patch/README.md

 ## Installation

-he gem is available at [rubygems.org](https://rubygems.org/gems/svcb_rr_patch).
+The gem is available at [rubygems.org](https://rubygems.org/gems/svcb_rr_patch).
 You can install it the following.

 ```sh-session
 $ gem install svcb_rr_patch